-(2) The offence shall be punishable with imprisonment for a term from six to twelve years, if any one or more of the following circumstances results:

-- (a) when the offender wilfully or recklessly endangered the life of the person under age; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1); - (d) when the offender abuses of a recognised position of trust, authority or influence over the person under age.
+- (2) The offence shall be punishable with imprisonment for a term from six to twelve years, in each of the following cases: - (a) when the offender wilfully or recklessly endangered the life of the person under age; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1); - (d) when the offender abuses of a recognised position of trust, authority or influence over the person under age.

-Inducing persons under age to prostitution or to participation in a pornographic performance.
-Added by: XXXI.2007.11.
-Amended by: IV.2014.7.
-XIII.2018.24; LXIV.2021.11.
 204C.
 (1) Whosoever takes part in sexual activities with a person who has not completed the age of sixteen years shall, on conviction, be liable to imprisonment for a term from five to ten years.

-(2) The punishment for the offence in sub-article (1) shall be increased by one or two degrees if any one or more of the following circumstances results:

-- (a) if the offence is committed on a person who has not completed the age of sixteen years with violence, coercion, force or threats; - (b) where money or other forms of remuneration or consideration is given as payment in exchange for a person who has not attained the age of sixteen years taking part in sexual activities; or - (c) when the offender abuses of a recognised position of trust, authority, influence or during his duties as a professional in the possession of an official qualification and, or warrant to practice as counsellor, educator, family therapist, medical practitioner, nurse, pathologist, psychiatrist, psychologist, psychotherapist, social worker and, or youth worker over the person who has not completed the age of sixteen years and one of the circumstance referred to below occurs: - (i) the offender wilfully or recklessly endangered the life of the person who has not completed the age of sixteen years; - (ii) the offence involves violence or grievous bodily harm to such person; - (iii) the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1).
+- (2) The punishment for the offence in sub-article (1) shall be increased by one or two degrees in each of the following cases: - (a) if the offence is committed on a person who has not completed the age of sixteen years with violence, coercion, force or threats: - (b) where money or other forms of remuneration or consideration is given as payment in exchange for a person who has not attained the age of sixteen years taking part in sexual activities; or - (c) when the offender abuses of a recognised position of trust, authority, influence or during his duties as a professional in the possession of an official qualification and, or warrant to practice as counsellor, educator, family therapist, medical practitioner, nurse, pathologist, psychiatrist, psychologist, psychotherapist, social worker and, or youth worker over the person who has not completed the age of sixteen years and one of the circumstance referred to below occurs: